ammein/custom-code-editor/README.md

 }
 ```

-> This will open a starting mode , then you can choose other mode by choosing modes on your dropdown
+> This will select `css` a the starting mode, then you can choose a different mode by choosing from the dropdown if needed.

 ### Enable Snippet
-To enable your snippet added automatically when this schema is open , you have to enable dropdown
+To enable your snippet to be added automatically when this schema is open, you have to enable the dropdown
 ```javascript
 ace : {
     config : {